vaultah/L/README.md

 ##Installation + deploy

 We are currently using MongoDB (as a database) and Nginx (as a webserver) which we expect you to install.
-You're also expected to allow L sending email, i.e. by installing Exim or other mail server.
+You're also expected to allow **L** sending email, i.e. by installing Exim or other mail server.

 Additional libraries can be installed via `apt-get` (on Debian-based systems) as follows:

 	~$ sudo apt-get install libjpeg-dev zlib1g-dev libpng12-dev

-After all the requirements are satisfied, you can install L:
+After all the requirements are satisfied, you can install **L**:

 	~$ cd L
 	~/L$ python setup.py install